blessitac/genai-care-copilot/README.md

 - Ensure all endpoints continue to work with realistic, contextual outputs

 This is a placeholder edit to enable PR3 creation.
+This is a placeholder edit to enable PR4 creation.